ElendiLabs — Regulatory consultancy platform connecting medical device and pharmaceutical manufacturers with verified experts worldwide

 AKRA TEAM Logo Andrew Gibson

 Andrew Gibson: Thanks, Teddy.
-I’m the Senior Managing Consultant of AKRA.
+I’m the Senior Managing Consultant of the AKRA team.
 We are a consultancy focused on the clinical, regulatory, and quality issues for manufacturers of medical devices and IVDs.
-We are based out of Germany with offices in New York, supporting 95% of the major global players, as well as mid-sized firms and startups.
+We are based out of Germany but have offices in both Germany and New York.
+We support 95% of the major global players, all the way down to mid-sized firms and startups.
+Our expertise spans everything from hot topics like AI to Class 3 implantable and drug-eluting devices.
 We have a team of about 20 in Germany supporting European compliance, the US, and other global markets.

 Costs and Timelines